 In the aftermath of George Floyd’s untimely death, the world is calling for reform – and the media business must follow the lead

-[Editor’s Note: This post was updated on July 1.]
+[Editor’s Note: This post was updated on July 1 and on December 1.]

 As one of the few African-Americans who writes a media blog, for years I’ve been pushing for more diversity in the media business, whether it’s behind the camera, in the writers’ room, in TV and radio ownership, in the newsroom, or in talk radio.

 As you know by now, the death of George Floyd by the knee to the neck of a Minneapolis police officer – not to mention other high-profile murders by police – and many well-publicized racial incidents over the last few weeks, have boiled over into rioting and looting all over the country – Chicago included – in a manner not seen since 1968 in the days following Dr. Martin Luther King Jr.’s assassination.

 Over the last few days, I’ve seen countless statements from media corporations, movie studios, sports teams, and others stating they stand in solidarity with African-Americans and committed to ending racism.

 But these statements are mostly empty press releases as most of them have failed to diversify their workforces.
 In other words, it’s not enough.